-Empirical and Quantitative Skills - Students will demonstrate empirical and quantitative skills as the acquire knowledge in recognizing and describing physical properties of minerals and rocks and by learning the process of interpreting maps.
+Empirical and Quantitative Skills - Students will demonstrate empirical and quantitative skills as they calculate and assess various measurements applied to weather.

 Teamwork - Students will demonstrate teamwork by group assignments in lecture and gathering and analyzing data in laboratory assignments.

 Text, References and Supplies: